-And because of that, we’re faced with a challenge: how can we work from home with a toddler and actually get work done?
+And because of that, we’re faced with a challenge: working from home with toddlers and actually getting work done.

 I want to begin by talking about safety.
 Little ones LOVE to explore.
 In things, on things, even up things.
 Anywhere a cat can go, the kiddies can go.
-And because you need to get some work done you can’t always have both eyes on them so being proactive in keeping them out of harm’s way will make it a little easier on you.
+And because you need to get some work done you can’t always have both eyes on them so being proactive in keeping them out of harm’s way will make working from home with a toddler so much easier.

 Here are my safety tips:

 #2 Make sure furniture won’t topple on top of them because THEY WILL CLIMB.
-These little thingys are great anchors I use for my tv’s (another affiliate link).
+TV and furniture anchors are a must !

 #3 Snacks can be chokey.
 It’s easy to give your little one a snack and go about your work, thinking all’s good in snackey-land.
 Not so fast…